wallaceicy06/enhance-faa-cifp/README.md

 enhance-faa-cifp --help
 ```

+## Known Issues

+This is a project that will likely encounter a handful of known issues as users
+test it in practice.
+The ones I am aware of are listed below:

+- Some localizer bearings are more than 5 degrees off the original one published
+  by the FAA.
+The ones I have detected are IBRL, IPIA, IVVS, and IYKM.
+A
+  warning is logged for these localizers, but the new (potentially incorrect)
+  value is persisted.
+See issue #1.

 ## Side Note For Pilots

 I wrote this enhancer because I discovered the bug myself while practicing the